Description

 Regularization mixing smooth and hard prior knowledge

-We let the possibility to add structured-2\ell_2 penalty to this mixed-group penalties, in order to introduce additional smoothing prior in the regularization, just like in the structured version of the Elastic-Net and Ridge regression
+We allow the possibility to add a structured-\(\ell_2\) penalty to these mixed-group penalties, in order to introduce additional smoothing prior in the regularization, just like in the structured version of the Elastic-Net and Ridge regression.
+For this, the function group_sparse_lm is the most generic group-wise function, which generalizes all the above models by allowing the addition of an \(\ell_2\)-structured penalty.

 Appendix: functions for data generation